qwasedral/YTPlusYTweaks/README.md

 Original repo: https://github.com/dayanch96/YTLite

-## How to build a YTPlusTweaked using Github actions
+## How to build a YTPlusYTweaks using Github actions
 > [!NOTE]
 > If this your first time, complete following steps before starting:
 >